InteractiveComputerGraphics/splashsurf/splashsurf/README.md

 Note that for small numbers of fluid particles (i.e. in the low thousands or less) the multi-threaded implementation may have worse performance due to the task based parallelism and the additional overhead of domain decomposition and stitching.
 In this case, you can try to disable the domain decomposition.
 The reconstruction will then use a global approach that is parallelized using thread-local hashmaps.
-For larger quantities of particles the decomposition approach will be faster however.
+For larger quantities of particles the decomposition approach will be faster, however.

 As shown below, the tool can handle the output of large simulations.
 However, it was not tested with a wide range of parameters and may not be totally robust against corner-cases or extreme parameters.